Florida State University College of Social Work

-The Florida State University College of Social Work, is the social work school of the Florida State University.
+The Florida State University College of Social Work, is the social work college of the Florida State University.
 The College is the oldest in the state of Florida.
 About 917 students are enrolled, including undergraduates and graduate students, including Master of Social Work and Doctor of Philosophy-seeking students.
 All programs are accredited by the Council on Social Work Education.